Kamala Harris Shuts Down Meghan McCain for Siding With Joe Biden

 Before getting to Biden, co-host Ana Navarro asked the former prosecutor to weigh in on the morning’s hottest topic: the resignation of Trump’s labor secretary, Alexander Acosta, over his involvement in the Jeffrey Epstein case.

-Harris “absolutely” refuted the notion that Acosta cut the toughest deal he could with Epstein, calling child sexual assault cases “some of the most difficult cases to prosecute” because “you’re asking a jury to believe a young person over an adult.”
+Harris “absolutely” disputed the notion that Acosta cut the toughest deal he could with Epstein, calling child sexual-assault cases “some of the most difficult cases to prosecute” because “you’re asking a jury to believe a young person over an adult.”
 Any prosecutor “worth their salt,” she said, should have put Epstein’s case before a jury and made sure he went to prison “for a long period of time.”

 “It is difficult, but it’s done every day in courtrooms in America,” she added.
 “Every day in courtrooms in America, prosecutors are prosecuting these cases and getting convictions.
 I got them.
 I personally got them.
 So that’s what I find so troubling about the narrative.”